qualcomm-linux/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       For Ubuntu 22.04, you might see an issue while installing QUD where you must enroll the public key on your Linux host for a successful QUD installation.
 For more details, follow the steps provided in the ``signReadme.txt`` file available at the ``/opt/QTI/sign/`` directory.

 2. Use your registered email ID to sign in to the QSC desktop application.
-The QSC Launcher dashboard page (for example, when you connect the QCS6490 development kit) appears as shown in the following image:
+The QSC Launcher dashboard page (for example, when you connect the QCS6490 Qualcomm Dragonwing\ :sup:`™` RB3 Gen 2 Core Development Kit) appears as shown in the following image:

    .. note:: To register, go to https://www.qualcomm.com/support/working-with-qualcomm.